xiangyang-sun/rbc-test/README.md

 # rbc-test
+Calculte the total cost of fruits (Banana, Orange, Apple, Lemon, Peach) in a basket.

 There are two solutions in this repository. boot-basket is REST API implemented with Spring Boot. simple-basket is a simple standalone program to read data from csv files and calculate the total cost of fruits in the basket.